It really is easy!

-Use a laundry detergent that is free of dyes, perfumes, enzymes, brighteners, bleach and softeners.
+- Use a laundry detergent that is free of dyes, perfumes, enzymes, brighteners, bleach and softeners.
 Laundry additives may prematurely break down elastic, hook & loop and waterproof material.
 Follow diaper manufacturer recommendations when considering these.
-(Recommended detergents: Country Save, or Arm & Hammer Sensitive Skin)
+(Recommended detergents: Country Save, Tide Original or Arm & Hammer Sensitive Skin)

 How do I wash my cloth diapers?

-Diapers made of natural materials (cotton, hemp. etc.) need to be washed and dried 5-6 times to prep them to become fully absorbent.
+- Natural materials (cotton, hemp. etc.) need to be washed and dried 4-5 times to prep them to become fully absorbent.

 How do I strip my cloth diapers?